jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 The dev team was focusing on new features instead of relieving pain.
 I started by focusing in on the pain the users were experiencing, and even though we were not adding new features the end users started to trust the development team.
 Our first release took 2 weeks to get the end user to even try it, because they did not want any updates for fear of what it would break.

 ### 3.3.
-Conclusion of the First Step ###
+Summary: Make the Pain Visible ###

 The first step in improving has to be to make anything that causes pain to actually hurt.
-The hurt will give us impetus to make changes.
+The hurt will give us the  impetus to make changes.

 ## 4. Step 2: Remove the Cause of the Pain ##

 ### 4.1.
 First Example ###

 In the first example I was in pain for 16+ years.
-My body found a solution that prevented me from feeling pain; it changed the way I walk.
+My body found a solution that prevented me from feeling pain; it changed the way I walked.
 But this change caused other parts of my body to hurt.
 I eventually removed the cause of my pain by going to the doctor.
 When we try and fix a problem, we often try to fix the thing that makes the problem visible.
 It is as important for small non-medical pains as it was for the small pain I experienced when I walked correctly.

 ### 4.2.
 Second Example ###

 In the second example above, the team focused on making the system stable for a whole year.
 I am not advocating that you should focus on stability for that length of time.
-In the above story the biggest pain the company felt was stability.
+The biggest pain the company felt was stability.
 This eroded trust with our end users and so we focused on one bug at a time.
 The bug we focused on was the thing that caused the biggest pain.
 We switched to working on features when the lack of features was a bigger pain then stability.

 ### 4.3.
-Summary of the Second Step ###
+Summary: Remove the Cause of the Pain ###

-So, try to remove the actual pain not the thing that shows that the pain exists.
+Try to remove the actual pain not the thing that shows that the pain exists.
+If you do not know the cause return back to step 1, "Make the Pain Visible".

 ## 5. Step 3: Reorganize ##

 ### 5.1.
 First Example ###

-In my story, get prescribe the medical inserts for my shoes does not into itself does not prevent my pain.
-I need to reorganize my life to where my shoes more.
+In my story, I get prescribed the medical inserts for my shoes did not into itself prevent my pain.
+I need to reorganize my life to wear my shoes more.
 I need to move my inserts when I get new shoes, and a host of other things change.
-I need these changes to be integrated into what I do, and not get into my why.
+I need these changes to be integrated into what I do, and not get into my way.

 ### 5.2.
 Second Example ###